Esty-8/sell-cycle/README.md

 ##  Features
 - SellCycle is a comprehensive web application developed using the Django framework, designed to provide a user-friendly platform for individuals looking to buy and sell second-hand items.
 This project enables users to easily add items for sale, browse available listings, and engage with other users.
 With an intuitive interface, sellers can efficiently manage their listings  while buyers can search, filter, and find great deals on pre-owned products.
-Users have the ability to create, read, update, and delete their listings, as well as manage their accounts seamlessly.
+Users have the ability to **create**, **read**, **update**, and **delete** their listings, as well as manage their accounts seamlessly.

 ### Navigation Bar